scta/scta-rdf-schema/SCTAOntologySpec.md

 ## work type properties
 * author
-* workType (available workTypes should be determined by the WorkGroup)
+* workType (available workTypes should be determined by the available workTypes specified by the WorkGroupType)
     - e.g. Novel
     - e.g. SentencesCommentary
     - e.g. BiblicalCommentary